-It is important to add that the issue of monitoring supply is nuanced.
 UK steel companies have had patchy levels of integration into the defence supply chains despite repeated industry attempts to engage.
-UK Steel member companies report that often officials and contractors are unaware of what products and grades of steel are available from UK steel producers.
+Steel producers report that often officials and contractors are unaware of what products and grades of steel are available from UK steel producers.
 In some instances, producers supply products which are later used in military applications downstream, but this is not known by the producers.
+UK Steel is currently developing a comprehensive 'Digital Catalogue' supported by the Department for Business & Trade, which will be linked from their website alongside the Steel Pipeline and PPN for Steel.
+This will remove the 'excuse' that Ministries and contractors were unaware what steel products are available in the UK.

-In other cases, products that can be supplied from UK steelmakers are overlooked for foreign steel which is imported with additional carbon footprint resulting from transportation from abroad, where projects are then badged as built or made in the UK.
-The data supplied in this paper gives a general overview of the UK steel sector's products available for MOD projects, separated according to MOD procurement streams.
+In other cases, products that can be supplied from UK steelmakers are overlooked over foreign steel, which is imported with an additional carbon footprint resulting from transportation from abroad, where projects are then badged as built or made in the UK.
+The data supplied in the appendix of this paper gives a general overview of the UK steel sector's products available for MOD projects, separated according to MOD procurement streams.
 The information supplied shows that UK steel companies can supply across all streams of MOD procurement, from specialist to infrastructure products.

-Strategic Defence Review Recommendations
+Defence Industrial Strategy Recommendations

-UK Steel has developed some practical proposals, both immediate and longer-term, for the Strategic Review to consider, which will improve the MOD's engagement with and consideration of the UK steel industry.
+UK Steel has developed some practical proposals, both immediate and longer-term, for consideration by the DIS.
 By implementing these recommendations, the Government will have a plan in place to ensure all possible steps are being taken to secure the steel supply, and suppliers will have greater confidence to invest in expanding and maintaining steel production from a strategic point of view, with the security of supply this brings.